XingchengLin/RACER/README.md

 * Explanation for the output:
 * epitopeE.txt -- Binding energies of the strong binder
 * non-epitopeE.txt -- Binding energies of the weak binders
+* Evaluated_bindingE.png -- One plot showing the predicted range of binding energies for the weak binders, as well as the strong binders

 ## Statistical Demo